inet-framework/inet-framework.github.io/GettingStarted.md

 * **Tictoc tutorial**.
 It consists of steps that start from a very simple simulation model and progressively makes it more complex, introducing you to new functionality along the way.

+### Follow the INET Tutorials

+Follow the tutorials that come with the INET Framework.

+* <a href="http://omnetpp.org/doc/inet/api-current/tutorials/wireless" target="_blank">Wireless Tutorial</a>

 ### Modify Simulations or Create New Ones

 Armed with knowledge gained from experience in the previous steps, you should be